Compactness and finite forcibility of graphons: Partitioned graphons

 \section{Partitioned graphons}

-In this section, we introduce partitioned graphons.
+In this section, we introduce a notion of partitioned graphons.
 Some of the methods presented in this section are analogous to those used by Lov\'asz and S\'os in~\cite{bib-lovasz08+} and by Norine~\cite{bib-norine-comm} (see the construction in Section~\ref{sec:concl}).
 In particular, they used similar types of arguments to specialize their constraints to parts of graphons they were forcing as we do in this section.
-However, since it is hard to refer to any particular lemma in their paper instead of presenting a full argument, we decided to give all details.
+However, since it is hard to refer to any particular lemma in~\cite{bib-lovasz08+} instead of presenting a full argument, we give all details.

-A {\em degree} of a vertex $x\in [0,1]$ of a graphon $W$ is equal to
+A {\em degree} of a vertex $u\in [0,1]$ of a graphon $W$ is equal to

 Note that the degree is well-defined for almost every vertex of $W$.
-A graphon $W$ is {\em partitioned} if there exist $k\in \mathbb{N}$ and positive reals $a_1,\ldots,a_k$ with $\sum_i a_i=1$ and distinct reals $d_1,\ldots,d_k \in [0,1]$ such that the the set of vertices of $W$ with degree $d_i$ has measure $a_i$.
-We will often speak just about partitioned graphons when having in mind fixed values of $k$, $a_1,\ldots,a_k$, and $d_1,\ldots,d_k$.
-Having a fixed partition can be finitely forced as given in the next lemma.
+A graphon $W$ is {\em partitioned} if there exist $k\in\NN$ and positive reals $a_1,\ldots,a_k$ with $\sum_i a_i=1$ and distinct reals $d_1,\ldots,d_k \in [0,1]$ such that the the set of vertices of $W$ with degree $d_i$ has measure $a_i$.
+We will often speak about partitioned graphons when having in mind fixed values of $k$, $a_1,\ldots,a_k$, and $d_1,\ldots,d_k$, which will be clear from the context.
+We will also refer to $a_i$ as the size and to $d_i$ as the degree of the $i$-th part.

+A specific type of partition can be finitely forced as given in the next lemma.

-\begin{lemma} Let $a_1,\ldots,a_k$ be positive real numbers summing to one and let $d_1$,$\ldots$,$d_k$ be distinct reals between zero and one.
-There exists a finite set of constraints $\CC$ such that any graphon $W$ satisfying $\CC$ also satisfies the following:
+\begin{lemma} Let $k$ be a positive integer, $a_1,\ldots,a_k$ positive reals summing to one, and $d_1,\ldots,d_k$ distinct reals between zero and one.
+There exists a finite set of constraints $\CC$ such that a graphon $W$ satisfies $\CC$ if and only if the set of vertices of $W$ with degree $d_i$ has measure $a_i$.
+In other words, if and only if the graphon $W$ is a partitioned graphon with parts of sizes $a_1,\ldots,a_k$ and degrees $d_1,\ldots,d_k$. \end{lemma}